DoumanAsh/mp3lame-encoder/README.md

 //At this point your mp3_out_buffer should have full MP3 data, ready to be written on file system or whatever

 ```

+## License

+LAME library is under LGPL License.
+Hence this crate is licensed under the same shitty license